 We are not using French seams, however you can consider doing French seams on the shoulder seams.

-How Zero Waste Kimono inspired Patterns Compare to Conventional Patterns
+How Do Minimal Waste Patterns Compare to Conventional Sewing Patterns?

 Conventional sewing patterns often leave you with a lot of fabric scraps, which can feel wasteful, especially when you’re using high-quality, precious fabric.